We must stop flushing our trees down the toilet | Donnachadh McCarthy

 The Climate Column: The UK fells an estimated 7 million trees every year to make toilet tissue.
 There’s an easy solution to this climate-damaging habit – get a nice pre-loved jug and place it by your loo for ablutions

-Our destructive habit of wiping instead of washing our derrieres is having a devastating impact on our remaining precious biodiversity-rich old growth Boreal forests and tropical rainforests.
+Our destructive habit of wiping instead of washing our derrieres is having a devastating impact on what remains of our precious biodiversity-rich old-growth boreal forests and tropical rainforests.
 It’s estimated that only 30 per cent of the world’s population uses bathroom tissue to clean their bottoms.
 The rest of the world uses water or soft leaves.

 Indian locals could not fathom why their colonial invaders refused to wash after using the bathroom.
 We do not use paper to wash our hands, so why use it for our bottoms when it is less effective?

 Placed beside many Indian toilets is a small jug of water for ablutions, while in the Middle East and East Asia a bidet shower is preferred.
-By comparison, the impacts of our western one-use tissue habit are staggering.
+By comparison, the impact of our western one-use tissue habit is staggering.
 One tree is felled to produce around 800 to 1500 toilet rolls, depending on the size of the tree and the loo roll.

 That is about 8.5 billion rolls per annum in the UK.
 The CPI estimates that about a third of fibres used in UK tissue manufacture are recycled.
 This would save more than 3 million trees.
 But it still means an estimated 7 million trees are felled every year for toilet tissue in the UK.

-A mature tree stores up to a tonne of carbon and more is stored in forest soils.
-Felling these trees could release up to 1.1 billion tonnes of CO2 stored in the trees and more from the forest soils.
-This is nearly three times the UK’s entire annual domestic emissions.
-We should be increasing the number of trees and storing carbon by the billions, but our toilet paper habit is doing the reverse.
+A mature tree stores up to a tonne of carbon, and more is stored in forest soils.
+Felling these trees could release up to 1.1 billion tonnes of CO2 stored in the trees, and more from the forest soils.
+This is nearly three times the UK’s entire annual domestic emissions total.
+We should be vastly increasing the number of trees, and storing carbon, but our toilet paper habit is doing the reverse.
 So what can we do?

 The cardinal sustainability rule is, of course, to reduce consumption.
 But switching to the efficient Asian approach to hygiene, and washing with water, would be even better.
 Get a nice pre-loved jug and place it by the WC for ablutions.